 Unknown to us for many years, there were gravel pits in Quebec that had traces of Pyrite amongst the stones.
 This got used as granular fill material under household concrete slabs.
 If this material never got wet, or never had access to oxygen, it just sat there.
 If years later water and oxygen seeped under these slabs, things started to grow and what would be of no consequence in nature became serious when constrained by the concrete slab -- the concrete would crack and heave.

 The best information in the province comes from the APCHQ, the Quebec home builder's association, and their warranty programs.
 The catch is that this information is only available in French.
 So with their permission, I have translated their Frequently Asked Question section from their website and made it available to you here on my own website, with a few of my comments to make it clear.
-Click here to see the original text: www.GoMaison.com.
-At the end of this text the APCHQ gives a listing of other useful resources.
+Click here to see the original text: www.GoMaison.com. (no longer available - 2019) Some information can be found at the Sociéte d'habitation Québec.

 My translation from www.GoMaison.com, a site of the APCHQ.